 Use Familiar Stories When Teaching Central Message

 Teaching about central message can be tricky.
 We can make this concept easier for our students to understand by using stories that children are familiar with.

-I like to use traditional gingerbread stories when first introducing this standard.
-The central messages in The Gingerbread Man are eaasily identified and ones that all children can relate to.
+I like to use a traditional gingerbread version when first introducing this standard.
+The central messages in The Gingerbread Man are easily identified and ones that all children can relate to.
 Most school-aged children have encountered bragging, teasing, thinking it’s fun to be chased, or the frustration of chasing someone else, either at home with siblings or with peers on the playground.